If you are a beginner knitter, the perfect way to start is to learn how to knit a blanket.

 How To Knit A Blanket For Beginners

 If it is the first time you are knitting a blanket, then it is best to knit squares that you can join together at a later stage.
-In this way, you can make the blanket as big or small as you like.
+In this way, you can make the blanket as big or small as you would like it to be.

 You would need to first make a gauge swatch with the wool and needles of your choice so you can work out how many stitches you would need to cast on to get your desired measurements.